-Friday December 6th 2024, East Dean Village Hall, Eastbourne, BN20 0DR
+Friday, December 5th 2025, East Dean Village Hall, Eastbourne, BN20 0DR.

 12pm: Race start

-11pm: Race finishes (Saturday 7th December)
+11pm: Race finishes (Saturday 6th December)

 Race HQ will be in East Dean Village Hall.
 Race registration will take place here and it will be the start/finish area.
-There is plenty of free parking on Gilberts Road outside the Hall and also in the large fields opposite the hall which we have hired for the event.
+There is plenty of free parking on Gilberts Drive outside the Hall and also in the large fields opposite the hall which we have hired for the event.
 The field location can be seen here

 Race numbers will not be sent out in the post but, must be collected at registration along with a GPS tracker.